a2l3aQ/Hivemaker/README.md

 ### Connection

-The game server opens one WebSocket connection per game to the configured bot URL.
+The game server fetches `GET /capabilities.json` from the bot's HTTP base URL, resolves the WebSocket path from `basic_websocket.versions.v1-alpha.api_root` (default: `bws/v1-alpha/game`), then opens one WebSocket connection per game session.

 One connection = one session.
-The bot may start a fresh session on connection, or wait for the `setup` packet to match against cached state.
+Concurrent games = concurrent connections.
+Session ends when the connection closes.

 All messages are JSON, discriminated by `type`.